scikit-image/scikit-image/doc/source/skips/1-governance.rst

 Core developers
 ---------------
-Core developers are community members that have demonstrated continued commitment to the project through ongoing engagement with the community.
+Core developers are community members that have demonstrated continued commitment to the project through ongoing contributions.
 They have shown they can be trusted to maintain scikit-image with care.
 Becoming a core developer allows contributors to merge approved pull requests, cast votes for and against merging a pull-request, and be involved in deciding major